chhh/batmass/website/content/tutorial/data-access-layer.md

 }
 ```
+Notice how much faster the parsing has been and that only MS1 scans reported the number of points in the spectrum.

 Here's a more complex example, loading spectra for custom ranges (scan number range and MS level combination) and adding better memory management for long-running applications.
 ```java